 Secured credit cards are types of credit cards that require a cash deposit as collateral.
-The cash deposit required typically determines your credit limit.
-It is often equal to 50 percent to 100 percent of the initial deposit.
+A cash deposit typically determines your credit limit and is often equal to 50 percent to 100 percent of the initial deposit.
 While this limits the amount you can spend, it provides individuals with damaged or limited credit histories an opportunity to qualify for a line of credit.

 Applying for a secured card and making your monthly payments on time is an excellent way to build credit.
 Some secured credit cards automatically graduate to traditional credit cards when cardholders have a history of making on-time payments.

 Beware of cards that come with a bunch of charges, like application fees, annual fees and maintenance fees.
 Good cards for people with limited credit history exist — even ones that pay rewards.